5 Ways Winter Weather Can Damage Your Roof

 limbs don’t even have to break away from the tree to cause damage.
 They can scrape the surface of your roof during strong wind storms and you would never be the wiser.

-from these types of problems is to trim any branches that come within eight feet of your home.
+The best protection from these types of problems is to trim any branches that come within eight feet of your home.
 This has the added benefit of keeping most animals off of your roof as well.

 Not sure how your roof is handling the weather this winter?
 Contact MLK Construction today and we can help you determine if the seasons have caused any damage to your roof, before it gets out of hand.